Ukraine is united in its resistance – and you can help us!

 IT Outsourcing Service Models-1

 As our customers evolve their business strategy, they can gradually transition between these service models.
-If we are informed proactively about your plans, we can scale up or down out involvement — extend the team size, offer extra managerial support, or even take over your project entirely.
+Suppose we are informed proactively about your plans.
+In that case, we can scale up or down our involvement — extend the team size, offer extra managerial support, or even take over your project entirely.
 After all, this is what good IT outsourcing partnerships have in common — an alignment of plans and a shared vision for the future.

 How To Outsource IT Strategically: 4 Approaches

-Like any relationship, strong IT outsourcing partnerships don’t emerge in a day.
-It’s a continuous process with an awkward “getting to know you phase”, proactive “I think I get where you going” period, to final alignment when “I can finish the sentence you’ve started”.
+Strong IT outsourcing partnerships don’t emerge in a day like any relationship.
+It is a continuous process that begins with the search for service providers in specialized directories, the awkward “getting to know you phase,” the proactive “I think I get where you are going” period, to the final alignment when “I can finish the sentence you’ve started.”

 Yes, you are cultivating a business relationship.
 But it is still a relationship where soft factors such as trust, good communication, and mutual understanding of shared goals are crucial for success.